 If you file your return under an extension, you must pay 90% of the tax shown on your return by the return's original due date.
 If you do not pay this amount, we will charge you a penalty.
 This penalty is 1⁄2 of 1% (.005) of the tax not paid for each 30 day period or fraction of a 30 day period.
 We charge this penalty from the original due date of the return until the date you pay the tax.
 This penalty cannot exceed 25% of the unpaid tax.
-If we charge you the extension underpayment penalty, we will not charge you the late payment penalty under Arizona Revised Statutes section interest from the original due date until the date you pay the tax.
-The Arizona interest rate is the same as the federal rate.
+If we charge you the extension underpayment penalty, we will not charge you the late payment penalty under Arizona Revised Statutes section 42-1125.D.